Recipe Overview

 - Preheat oven to 425°F.

-- Place carrots, potatoes, and onions on the bottom of a roasting dish.
-Add 1 tablespoon olive oil, 1 teaspoon salt, and 1/2 teaspoon black pepper, and toss to combine.
+- Place potatoes, carrots, and onions on the bottom of a roasting dish.
+Add 1 tablespoon olive oil, 1 teaspoon salt, and ½ teaspoon black pepper, and toss to combine.3 to 4 yellow potatoes (1 -1 ½ lbs.), scrubbed, trimmed, and quartered, 4 to 5 whole carrots, peeled, and cut into 3 inch pieces, 2 medium yellow onions, quartered

-- Place the whole chicken on top of the carrots and potatoes, breast side up.
+- Place the whole chicken on top of the carrots and potatoes, breast side up.1 whole chicken (6 pounds), giblets removed, and patted dry with paper towel

-- Drizzle remaining 1 tablespoon olive oil over the chicken and sprinkle chicken with remaining 1 teaspoon of salt and 1/2 teaspoon of pepper (more or less to taste).
-Place the lemon inside the cavity of the chicken (see notes).
+- Drizzle remaining 1 tablespoon olive oil over the chicken and sprinkle chicken with remaining 1 teaspoon salt and ½ teaspoon pepper (more or less to taste).
+Place the lemon half inside the cavity of the chicken (see notes).½ lemon

 - Remove the roasting pan from the oven and allow to rest for 10 to 15 minutes.